tylez/SwiftCourse/README.md

 Widget.
 On this chapter i learn how to create easy widgets, and now i know details for use notification center for widgets.

 - Third APP - Social API's.
-In this app i lear how to use twitter and facebook API’s, and some parameters for app advise you if you have configured Twitter or Facebook Accounts.
+In this app i learn how to use twitter and facebook API’s, and some parameters for app advise you if you have configured Twitter or Facebook Accounts.